Health & Safety Protocols

 - Event booths, presentation areas and displays will be set up to encourage safe social distancing

 Read more about the current guidelines, and the Governor’s updated guidelines related to larger event venues, at Nevada Health Response.
+Find information on COVID-19 testing and vaccines at the Reno-Sparks Livestock Events Center, on the Regional Information Center website.

 For the latest information on the coronavirus, please see the CDC's Website